syyePhenomenol/RandoMapMod/README.md

     - A compass arrow will point to the next transition you need to go to.
 The shown route gets updated after every transition.
     - The Quick Map also shows the list of unchecked/visited/vanilla transitions for the current room.
 - `CTRL-B`: Toggle including benchwarp in the pathfinder on/off.
-- `CTRL-R`: Toggle the route to be displayed in-game to full/next transition only/off.
+- `CTRL-G`: Toggle the route to be displayed in-game to full/next transition only/off.
 - `CTRL-E`: Toggle behaviour when going off-route to keep route/cancel route/reevaluate route.
 - `CTRL-C`: Toggle the route compass on/off.